Alma

 Hannah is particularly enthusiastic about aviation, her favorite country Sweden, photography and ice skating.

 Hannah wants to become a pilot and takes every opportunity to be close to aviation.
-Her love of Sweden motivates her to spend a six-month year abroad there from the summer.
+Her love for Sweden motivates her to spend a six-month year abroad there, starting this summer.

 Through the Duke project at her school, she was able to fulfill her desire to be even more active and get involved.
 By becoming a Youth Ambassador, Hannah has now found a wonderful platform to get even more involved in the social sector and raise her voice.
 She is particularly passionate about current political issues, equal rights, more openness and diversity, as well as promoting education in general.
 She would therefore also like to help make the Duke project even better known in schools and get more pupils interested in it.